sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Realms

 Only the Master realm Admin user can create `Realms` by accessing the master realm `https://youradress/manager`.
 Realms are separated projects which can be used for individual users or customers of your platform.
 Individual Realms can be reached at `https://youradress/manager/?realm=realmname`.
+Note that the Master realm Admin user should have created a new user in this realm first, before the individual Realm can be accessed.

-You can create a realm by adding a `Realm` name (single word, lower case letters), and a `Friendly name`.
+You can create a realm by adding a `realmname` name (single word, lower case letters), and a `Friendly name`.
 You can (temporarily) disable realms, which blocks access for any user.

 <kbd>![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Realms.png)</kbd>
 _Figure 17.
 Realms can be created to manage multiple independent projects within one OpenRemote instance_